A Walking Guide to Phang Nga Road

 Peranakannitat Museum

-The Baba Museum or Peranakannitat Museum is inside the yellow old ‘Standard Chartered Bank’, at the intersection of Phang Nga Road and Phuket Road.
-It’s a rather modest museum modest, but the location and the Sino-Portuguese building itself is worth a photo.
+The Baba Museum or Peranakannitat Museum is inside the old yellow ‘Standard Chartered Bank’, at the intersection of Phang Nga Road and Phuket Road.
+It’s a rather modest museum modest, but the location and the Sino-Portuguese building itself are worth a photo.

 Museum Phuket